 The U.S averages 2,200 child homicides by gun per year.
 A thousand more youngsters die annually by suicide using a gun.
 Yet as a country we have become strangely inured to these personal tragedies.
 Perhaps it takes a dramatic and very public event such as Newtown to make us realize our society has become complacent in protecting children.

 Where our children are at risk, re-shuffling our spending priorities is the fundamental issue to address.
 It is far less expensive to promote mental health, implement preventive strategies, and treat existing illness than it is to allow stigma to drive us to other solutions that do not target the primary problem.
 Mental illnesses are real health conditions that are defined by alterations in thinking, mood or behavior -- all of which are mediated by the brain.
 Psychiatric treatment involves a complex blend of psychology, biology and compassion.
 It means never giving up on someone struggling for relief from unbearable pain.
-It is

 In 2006 the Institute of Medicine reported that mental health and physical health efforts are often fragmented and of uneven quality for children and again recommended a "public health network linking services to respond to the growing recognition that mental health is dependent on good physical health."
 In 2009, the Institute of Medicine took things a step further stating, "We recommend attention to areas that have heretofore been neglected, such as effectiveness in real-world situations, cost-effectiveness, integration of genetics and neuroscience with intervention research, and the careful monitoring of rates of disorder and present risk factors to assess whether population-based improvements can be achieved.
 Without adequate surveillance, what the burden of disorder is for the society or where best to direct national resources will not be fully known."